Other Structures Coverage Explained: What Coverage B Protects

 What Is Other Structures Coverage (Coverage B)?

-To qualify as an "other structure," a building or feature must be physically separated from the main home by clear space — or connected only by a fence, utility line, or wall.
+To qualify as an "other structure," a building or feature must be physically separated from the main home by clear space, or connected only by a fence, utility line, or wall.
 An attached garage, for example, is part of your dwelling.
-A detached garage sitting 20 feet away in your backyard?
-That falls under Coverage B.
+A detached garage sitting 20 feet away in your backyard falls under Coverage B.

 Coverage B is automatically included in most standard HO-3 homeowners policies.
-It covers damage from the same perils as your dwelling policy — think fire, windstorms, hail, lightning, vandalism, falling objects, and vehicle damage — but it does not cover flooding or earthquakes unless you carry separate policies for those risks.
+It covers damage from the same perils as your dwelling policy (think fire, windstorms, hail, lightning, vandalism, falling objects, and vehicle damage), but it does not cover flooding or earthquakes unless you carry separate policies for those risks.
+For a broader look at how all the coverages fit together, see our complete guide to homeowners coverages A through F.

 What Qualifies as an "Other Structure"?

 Coverage B casts a fairly wide net when it comes to eligible structures.
-Here's a breakdown of what typically qualifies and what typically doesn't:
+Here's a breakdown of what typically qualifies:

 Commonly Covered Structures